 Vahdam: Overall best tea brand

-A celebrity favourite —think Oprah and Ellen DeGeneres—Vahdam is one of the buzziest tea brands of the moment with a growing number of new customers signing up to their subscription service to get exotic Indian teas delivered to their doorstep.
+Ok, let’s spill the tea: A celebrity favorite—think Oprah Winfrey, Mariah Carey, and Ellen DeGeneres—Vahdam is one of the buzziest tea brands of the moment with a growing number of tea beginners and connoisseurs alike enjoying its exotic Indian teas, Luxe Digital included.

 We warmly recommend Vahdam for yourself, of course, but also as a beautiful gift for the tea-lovers in your life.
-The brand makes exquisite gift boxes with an array of delicious gourmet blends that are sure to be, well, their cup of tea.
-Adding to our checkout cart as we speak.
+The brand makes exquisite gift boxes with an array of delicious gourmet teas that are sure to be, well, your cup of tea.
+Get it while it’s hot.

-Our favourite tea blend: Earl Grey Citrus Black Tea
+Our favorite tea: Vahdam Earl Grey Citrus Black Tea

 Vahdam’s Earl Grey Citrus Black Tea is a blend of the finest Indian black teas and premium Bergamot oil.
-The dry leaf boasts of a deeply refreshing aroma.
 With a refreshing citrus after taste, this tea is a delicious morning wake-up call and afternoon pick-you-up.
 Perfect for an iced brew pot too.

-Eventually settling in Singapore, but having accumulated an impressive knowledge through studying tea ceremonies in countries as contrasting as France and Morocco for upward of 15 years, Bouqdib is arguably the ultimate authority on all things tea.
+Eventually settling in Singapore (which is where the team at Luxe Digital first discovered and sampled the brand), but having accumulated an impressive knowledge through studying tea ceremonies in countries as contrasting as France and Morocco for upward of 15 years, Bouqdib is arguably the ultimate authority on all things tea.

 Tea is his passion, and TWG Tea is the manifestation of that passion.